University Herbarium

 Plant ecology and evolution

 Research in my lab addresses the functional diversity of terrestrial plants, with a particular focus on the California flora.
 Current research is focused on three areas: analysis of the adaptive value of plant functional traits; the study of community assembly processes, based on distributions of plant traits; and macro-evolutionary studies of trait evolution, based on the synthesis of ecological data, recent advances in phylogenetics, and the development of new comparative methods.
-I am particularly interested in development and analysis of regional and global databases for plant ecological traits, including the new Ecological Flora of California.
+I am particularly interested in development and analysis of regional and global databases for plant ecological traits.

 Bruce G. Baldwin